AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 For illustration purposes, we have used Stata `.do` files, and outputs in a variety of formats, but the same principles apply to other software, and to any output formats.

 > Note that we did not specify where the `main.do` file will be!

+### Short-cut

+> If you want to include the key code pieces for Stata that are needed to comply with Steps 1-3, you can use  [this code fragment](https://gist.github.com/larsvilhuber/d8b643a408d425ef2a80385b6377870d).

 ### Step 1: Main file